 Tracking traditional quantitative metrics like pageviews and bounce rate is important.
 They might ring the bell if something is going in the wrong direction.
 However, they won’t give you the answers.
 On the other hand, qualitative web analytics will do!

-With the help of Capturly, Tep optimized its homepage with website heatmaps and session replay.
+With the help of Capturly, Tep optimized its homepage with website heatmaps and session recording.
 The optimization was free, simple, fast and extremely effective!

 - Placing the most important CTAs above the fold.